top of page

 • Pdf to set up your own Sensory Room at home

-*Exceptions: due to distance/extra gas costs sessions in Amherst are $80 each.
+*Exceptions: due to distance/extra gas costs sessions in New Glasgow and Amherst are $80 each.

 How to book your spot: